 [Reading Time:

-Introduction to Psalm Superscriptions: 5 minutes
+Introduction to Psalm Superscriptions: 4 minutes

-With the introduction to kataphysic inquiry and epistolomological inversion in our prior post, we now move into the text of Psalm 63.
+With the introduction to kataphysic inquiry and epistolomological inversion in our prior writing, we now move into the text of Psalm 63.
 Our focus here will be on the superscription, as noted, but we will begin by quoting the Psalm in its entirety:

 A Psalm of David when he was in the wilderness of Judah.